EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding: Benchmarks

 {\textbf{More Details on Task Setup.}} Following the task setup of existing work on SV \cite{svip,weakly-svr}, we formulate CVSV as a classification task during training, \ie, predicting the sequence class.
 During testing, the embedding distance $d$ (or similarity) between two videos indicates the verification score of this pair.

-Specifically, in training phase, a training set $D_{train}=\{(v_i,s_i)\}^N_{i=1}$ is used to construct a sequence classification task, where $v_i$ is a action sequence video and $s_i$ is a sequence label (\eg, a SID in \cref{tab:motion_category}).
+Specifically, in training phase, a training set $D_{train}=\{(v_i,s_i)\}^N_{i=1}$ is used to construct a sequence classification task, where $v_i$ is a action sequence video and $s_i$ is a sequence label (\eg, a SID in \cref{tab:sequence_list}).
 Given a video $v\in \mathbb{R}^{3\times H\times W\times T}$ and its corresponding sequence label $s$, the model $f\odot g:{R}^{3\times H\times W\times T}\rightarrow \mathbb{R}^C$ is asked to predict the sequence label from $C$ sequence classes.
 Here $f$ is the embedding encoder, $g$ is the classifier. $H$, $W$, and $T$ are height, width, and the number of frames, respectively.
 In the testing phase, the model is asked to perform sequence verification on the test set where the sequence labels do not overlap with videos in the training set.
 Given a video pair $(v_i, v_j)$, a distance (or similarity) function $D$ is conducted on the embeddings of each video in the pair, which is denoted as $d_{ij} = D(f(v_i), f(v_j))$.
 A higher $d_{ij}$ indicates a lower possibility for $v_i$ to contain the same action sequence as $v_j$ (opposite if similarity function is used).
 In practical application, a threshold $\tau$ can be set to decide whether two sequences are consistent: if $d_{ij} > \tau $, sequences of $v_i$ and $v_j$ are consistent, otherwise inconsistent (opposite if similarity function is used).

 {\textbf{More Details about baseline model.}} As discussed in the main paper, we adopt the state-of-the-art sequence verification model CAT \cite{svip} as the baseline model.
 The overview of CAT is shown in \cref{fig:cat_architecture}.
 The embedding encoder $f$ includes a 2D Backbone and a Temporal Modeling Module to encode video embeddings.
 The classifier $g$ is implemented as a Multi-Layer Perceptron.
 Specifically, the 2D backbone is implemented as a CLIP-ViT/16 \cite{clip}, and the Transformer encoder is adopted as a Temporal Modeling Module.
-During training, except for the classification loss $L_{CLS}$, an extra sequence alignment loss $L_{SA}$ is adopted to align video representations of videos with the same action sequence.
-For more details about the loss function, please refer to the original works \cite{svip,weakly-svr}.
+During training, CAT takes a pair of videos with the same action sequence as input and is optimized to learn to classify the action sequence labels by a classification loss $L_{CLS}$.
+Besides, an extra sequence alignment loss $L_{SA}$ is adopted to align video representations of videos with the same action sequence.

 {\textbf{Implementation.}} (1) \textbf{Data Construction}.
 Following previous works \cite{svip, weakly-svr,he2023collaborative}, we take 1074 action-sequence videos to build the CVSV dataset and make sure that the type of action sequences in the training set has no overlap with the test set.
 After that, we select 3,800 video pairs to train CAT and select another 3800 video pairs for testing.
 (2) \textbf{Experiment Settings.} We follow the official setting of existing SV works \cite{svip, weakly-svr,he2023collaborative} to use the normalized Euclidean distance is used as the distance function.
 All experiments are conducted with a batch size of 8, a cosine learning rate scheduler with a base learning rate of 5e-5, and the models are trained for 40 epochs.